 Keeping active, both physically and mentally, is one of the most important keys to staying healthy as you age.

-Part of this is maintaining social connections and regularly spending time with friends and family, or participating in groups and activities that facilitate social interaction and physical exercise.
-This helps keep your body limber and your mind sharp in later life, making for a relaxing and fulfilling retirement.
+Part of this is your maintaining social connections: participating in groups and activities that facilitate social interaction, mental stimulation and physical exercise.
+This helps keep your body limber and your mind sharp in later life, making for a fulfilling retirement.

-Indeed, some pensioners are even more adventurous, choosing to discover extreme or unusual hobbies to keep them busy in later life.
-We thought it would be fun to list our top five favourites below.
+While there’s no end to the things you can do in retirement , some pensioners discover extreme or unusual hobbies to keep them busy.
+We thought it would be fun to list our favourites below.
 Who knows, it may give you some ideas!

 After 68-year old Briton Ruth Flowers lost her husband of forty years her life fell apart.
 However, while helping her grandson organise a party she enjoyed the energy and atmosphere as it reminded her of her younger days.
 Imagine the surprise of her friends and family when she announced she wanted to try something different and become a club DJ!